Glidias/recastCLI-with-Websocket/README.md

 ## Usage

 Run the `start.js` script on node to start your Websocket server.
-By default, it's set on localhost.
+By default, it's set on `ws://localhost:9090`.

 ```shell
 $ node start